 You have to ask yourself if you’re willing to take the above risks in exchange for not having to go through the process of re-populating your most sensitive information or accepting information you failed to back up as lost.

 Nobody wants to be a victim of any crime, especially the direct intrusion that comes with someone blocking you from your own files.
 As we live more of our life digitally, we are targets simply by being online.

-Which means it’s vital you not only take steps to protect yourself but also know what scams are out there and take action to avoid being a victim.
+Which means it’s vital to not only take steps to protect yourself, but also know what scams are out there and take action to avoid being a victim.